Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 The soil you select for your Alocasia should be nutrient-rich as the plant will draw its nutrients from the soil.

-Therefore, you must always go for soil with enough nutrients for your Alocasia.
+Therefore, you must always use soil with enough nutrients for your Alocasia.

 The nutrients will wash away eventually with each watering.

-To fertilize your Alocasia, you can use a balanced fertilizer(20:20:20) which has a balanced amount of Nitrogen, Phosphorus, and Potassium.
+To fertilize your Alocasia, you can use a balanced fertilizer(20:20:20) with a balanced amount of Nitrogen, Phosphorus, and Potassium.

 Proper air circulation